ricky-antonio/rickycodes-portfolio/README.md

-# rickycodes.dev — Personal Portfolio
+# rickycodes.dev: Personal Portfolio

-A fast, accessible, single-page portfolio built with the modern React stack — featuring my projects, experience, and a hardened contact form.
+A fast, accessible, single-page portfolio built with the modern React stack: featuring my projects, experience, and a hardened contact form.
 Designed with as much care for performance, accessibility, and SEO as for visual polish.

 **Live:** [rickycodes.dev](https://rickycodes.dev)